What Are Inverted Nipples?

-Umbilical nipples are also known as invaginated or retracted nipples.
+Inverted nipples are also known as invaginated or retracted nipples.
 Specifically, the nipple is retracted inside the areola rather than protruding.
 There are three stages:

-- Stage 3: The nipples never emerge and require surgery.
+- Stage 3: the nipples never emerge and require surgery.

 The causes of inverted nipples vary and can include congenital factors, pregnancy-related changes, trauma, or even underlying medical conditions.
 Umbilical nipples can affect breastfeeding and cause psychological problems related to appearance.